StudioEtrange/tango/samples/demo6/README.md

 * standard linux system
 * docker engine
 * wildcard domain targeting your current host `*.domain.com`
+* a vpn connection

 ## content

 * Show usage of
-    * single module
+    * a single module (firefox)
-    * using only command line, without any files
+    * using only command line and environment variable, without any extra conf file
     * connect a service to a vpn
-    * fixing network ports
+    * fixing network ports for both HTTP and HTTPS endpoints

-* services activated using module
+* services activated using a tango module
     * firefox